Kunimi (practice): Origins

 Close association with the Imperial House may suggest that kunimi was an agricultural rite imported from China; alternatively it may have been a folk practice.
 The "blood relationship" between emperor and land gives kunimi added significance.

 The earliest documented occurrence was in 663 BC, when Emperor Jimmu ascended a mountain in Uda and spotted 80 bandits on Kunimi Hill.
 He is advised by the kami to subdue them by gathering clay from Mount Kagu and creating from it sacred vessels for propitiatory sacrifice accompanied by incantation.
 In 630 Jimmu himself ascended the hill of Wakigami no Hohoma no Oka, viewed the land, and observed:

 "Oh! what a beautiful country we have become possessed of!
 Though a blessed land of inner-tree-fibre, yet it resembles a dragonfly licking its hinder parts".

 The imperial excursions of Emperor Ōjin and Emperor Yūryaku also led to kunimi.

+During the early centuries in Japan, particularly from the fifth century onwards, there are signs that indicate shifts in the political and cultural landscape.
+The rulers of Yamato began portraying themselves as dominant figures of order, referring to their territories as the "Realm beneath Heaven."
+Following the Jinshin War in 672, this concept gained prominence during the reigns of Emperor Tenmu and Emperor Jitō, who both claimed the prestigious title of “Heavenly Sovereign”.

+During this period in which the Kojiki came to a completion in 712, followed by the Nihon Shoki in 720, poetry emerged as a significant aspect in representing political order, and an essential for the art of proper government, influenced by Chinese poetic traditions.

+Around the 7th century, the thematics of poetry in Japan became defined and regularised, in which a fixed pattern of 5 and 7 syllable lines alternated, and themes centred around love and power were evident.
+Hence, the customs of Kunimi poems, or “land-viewing” ritual began to be compiled in the Man’yōshū.
+Denoted from the literal meaning of “Kunimi” being “land-viewing”, these poems compiled in the Man'yōshū, Kojiki, and Nihon Shoki, describe the ritual act of the sovereign ascending to a high point to look upon the land of Yamato.
+This symbolises their supremacy and dominance, while also celebrating the prosperity of their realm, which is potentially a ritual in and of itself.

+For instance, Jomei’s poem in the Man'yōshū illustrates the sovereign’s ascent up Mount Kagu observing the smoke rising from dwellings, and the soaring seagulls from the peak.
+This view inspires Jomei to express pride in his land and symbolically claim dominion.
+It is said that the poem’s metaphorical significance extends even further as a ritual act through its existence and words that may have never even been enacted.